opencontextinc/create-artifact-yaml/README.md

 ```

 ### Using these YAML files with OpenContext

 In order for OpenContext to process these files you will need to do the following:

-- De-duplicate the files generated.
-If the same file is found multiple times then there will be a conflict and the artifact or bot described in the YAML file will not appear in the catalog.
+- **De-duplicate the files generated**.
+If the same file is found multiple times then there will be a conflict, and the artifact or bot described in the YAML file will not appear in the catalog.
 This GitHub action will generate the same filename for the same artifact and bot.
-As long as the YAML generated is not modified after generation you should be able to just replace the old file with the new one if a new one is generated.
+As long as the YAML generated is not modified after generation, you should be able to just replace the old file with a new one if a new one is generated.
-- Save these files to a location known to OpenContext.
+- **Save these files to a locations know to OpenContext**:
   - Commit these files to a repository that is for OpenContext YAML.
 For example, see the [opencontext repository](https://github.com/scatter-ly/opencontext) or the [scatter.ly repository](https://github.com/scatter-ly/scatter.ly) in our demo GitHub organization [scatter-ly](https://github.com/scatter-ly).
   - Concatenate the contents of the files generated into an `oc-catalog.yaml` file and commit it to the root of your current repository.
-For example, see the [retail-app repository](https://github.com/scatter-ly/retail-app) in our demo GitHub organization [scatter-ly](https://github.com/scatter-ly).
+For example, see the [retail-app repository](https://github.com/scatter-ly/retail-app) in [scatter-ly](https://github.com/scatter-ly), our demo GitHub organization.
   - Upload these files to the catalog files location for your tenant.
 See our [docs](https://docs.opencontext.com/docs/getting-started/client-portal#catalog-files) for more information.